cert-manager/website/content/docs/configuration/vault.md

 ## Use Kubernetes auth

-You can only use `serviceAccountRef` with Vault's Kubernetes auth when Vault is installed in the same cluster as cert-manager.
+You can only use `serviceAccountRef` with Vault's Kubernetes auth when Vault is installed in the same cluster as cert-manager, otherwise you would use the [JWT Vault auth](#jwt-auth-for-cloud-kubernetes-clusters).

 To use the Kubernetes auth with `serviceAccountRef`, configure your issuer with the following: